cariotan/IdentitySetup/Setup doc.md

 Microsoft.EntityFrameworkCore
 Microsoft.AspNetCore.Identity.EntityFrameworkCore
 Microsoft.EntityFrameworkCore.SqlServer
+Microsoft.EntityFrameworkCore.Design - this is required for ef tools to work.
 ```
+Make sure the packages uses the same versions.

 The model that represents the identity database is the `IdentityDbContext`.
 This is a pre-made context that comes from `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.

-Now you need to add `IdentityDbContext`, `SignInManager `and `UserManager` to services in `program.cs` so it can be used for dependency injection. `IdentityDbContext` is added using `AddDbContext` and both `SignInManager` and `UserManager` is added using `AddIdentity`.
+Now you need to add `IdentityDbContext`, `SignInManager `and `UserManager` to services in `program.cs` so it can be used for dependency injection.
+Both `SignInManager` and `UserManager` is added using `AddIdentity`.
+Read below to setup `IdentityDbContext`.

 #### IdentityDbContext

-You cannot perform a database migration with IdentityDbContext as it currently resides in another assembly.
-So create a new class that inherits from IdentityDbContext.
+You cannot perform a database migration with `IdentityDbContext` as it currently resides in another assembly.
+So create a new class that inherits from `IdentityDbContext`.
 Next will depend on whether you are setting up the sql connection from services are in the class itself.
 If in the class itself, add this method:
 ```
 	protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
 	{
-		using StreamReader reader = new("config.txt");
-		optionsBuilder.UseSqlServer(reader.ReadLine() ?? throw new InvalidOperationException());
+		optionsBuilder.UseSqlServer({connectionString});
 	}
 ```
 otherwise,